 You can get behind-the-ear hearing aids free on the NHS, but you’ll usually have to pay privately for other types – such as in-the-ear, in-the-canal, bond conduction and body-worn hearing aids.

 There are also lots of specialist devices you can use around the home to make hearing easier or to make you more aware of sounds.
 For instance special telephones can let you hear someone on the phone better, or you can buy equipment that amplifies the sound from your television or radio.
 Doorbells with flashing lights and vibrating alarm clocks can also be helpful.
 Many of these products are available from the Action On Hearing Loss website.

-If you have severe to profound hearing loss in both ears and hearing aids aren’t helping you, your specialist may recommend a cochlear implant (children can usually get two implants but adults are generally only allowed one on the NHS).
+If you have severe to profound hearing loss in both ears and hearing aids aren’t helping you, your specialist may recommend a cochlear implant (children are entitled to two implants but adults are generally only allowed one on the NHS (v)).
 Cochlear implants are devices that are surgically fitted under the skin behind the ear.
-They work by stimulating the auditory nerve, and are thought to be used by around 11,000 people in the UK.
+They work by stimulating the auditory nerve, and according to the latest figures from the British Cochlear Implant Group they are used by more than 17,000 adults and children in the UK (vi).
 Auditory brainstem implants – where electrodes are implanted into the brain – may also be recommended to those with severe to profound hearing loss who have a problem with the auditory nerve.

 Not a treatment as such, but lip reading can also be helpful if you were affected by hearing loss after you learned to talk, whatever degree of hearing loss you have.
 To find a lip reading class, call the free Action On Hearing Loss information line on 0808 808 0123 (textphone 0808 808 9000).
 On the other hand those who were born with hearing impairment are more likely to use sign language than lip reading.